 Sea level rise forecasting carries significant uncertainty.
-The range of sea level rise at San Francisco Bay-recommended for planners to consider by the Ocean Protection Commission-is between 1.6 feet and 10.2 feet through 2100 (OPC 2018, p.
+The range of sea level rise at San Francisco Bay-recommended for planners to consider by the Ocean Protection Commission-is between 0.49 meters (1.6 feet) and 3.1 meters (10.2 feet) through 2100 (OPC 2018, p.
 18).
-For the landscape model, the median sea level rise projection of 2.5 feet was chosen for the high-emission scenario.
-The Delta, and especially the eastern parts of the Delta where the least-subsided islands are located, is inland from the San Francisco Bay, its likely impacts from sea level rise will be experienced at a lower rate.
-If sea level rise occurs more slowly than the median projection, and effects these areas less than projected, this analysis may have ultimately excluded locations capable of reaching intertidal elevation through subsidence reversal.
+For the landscape model, the median sea level rise projection of 0.76 meters (2.5 feet) was chosen for the high-emission scenario.
+The Delta, and especially the eastern parts of the Delta where the least-subsided islands are located, is inland from the San Francisco Bay; therefore, likely impacts from sea level rise in the Delta will be experienced at a lower rate.
+If sea level rise occurs more slowly than the median projection, and affects these areas less than projected, this analysis may have ultimately excluded locations capable of reaching intertidal elevation through subsidence reversal.
 However, if sea level rise occurs more quickly than projections indicate, the analysis may have included areas unlikely to achieve intertidal elevations given the assumptions of the model.

 This uncertainty is managed two ways.
-The first way is by aggregating the sub-island scale analysis of appropriate locations to the Island scale.
-A more rapid rate of sea level rise may lead to a lesser portion of the Island reaching intertidal elevations, but unless there is rapid sea level rise much of the island may still be suitable for future intertidal reconnection.
-The second way this uncertainty is managed is by offering a short-term target with an acreage target capable of being accomplished via a small number of projects.
+The first way is by aggregating the subisland scale analysis of appropriate locations to the island scale.
+A more rapid rate of sea level rise may lead to a lesser portion of the island reaching intertidal elevations, but unless there is rapid sea level rise much of the island may still be suitable for future intertidal reconnection.
+The second way this uncertainty is managed is by offering a short-term target with an acreage capable of being accomplished by means of projects.